 Although the Trump administration tried in various ways to end the DACA program, the federal courts stopped it from terminating DACA altogether.

-Then the new Biden Administration, on day one, ordered the reinstatement of DACA; and is in the process of seeking to protect dreamers and their parents through legislative immigration reform and a pathway to U.S. citizenship.
+Then the new Biden Administration, on day one, ordered the reinstatement of DACA; and began seeking to protect dreamers and their parents through legislative immigration reform and a pathway to U.S. citizenship.

 First, you do not have to proactively tell your employer that your Employment Authorization Document (EAD) will expire and that you will not be able to renew it when it does.